 Doctorate in Curriculum and Instruction Online Programs

 Are you among the thousands of students and professionals in teaching and education who have an interest in instructional design?
-Prepare yourself to pursue high-level careers in the field by enrolling in an online doctorate degree program in curriculum and instruction.
+Prepare yourself to pursue high-level careers in the field by enrolling in a PhD in Curriculum and Instruction Online.
 According to the Bureau of Labor Statistics, education has long been one of the more popular doctoral degree fields.
 While there might be many subjects within education you may have the opportunity to study, narrowing your focus may help you build expertise in preparation to pursue certain careers after graduation.
 If curriculum and instruction is a field that interests you, keep reading!

 Two of the more common doctoral education degrees, the Doctor of Philosophy (PhD) in Education and the Doctor of Education (EdD), may both be considered research doctorate degrees.[i]
 A doctoral level degree is typically considered the highest level degree qualification in American education [ii].
 Typically centering on a large-scale research project, such as a dissertation,[ii] doctoral degrees may take longer than 2 years to complete , with PhD programs possibly requiring 5 to 6 years of study.[i]